 I have chosen to look at the average room price per country and for fun I threw in the average sentiment score per country.

-From the table I can see that the best value - with a very high sentiment score of 9.72 and the cheapest average room price of $73 - is Canada.
-Now that's a good argument for going on vacation - in the summer ;) !
+From the table I can see that the best value - with a very high sentiment score of 10 and the cheapest average room price of $39 - is Greece.
+Now that's a good argument for going on vacation!

 From here you can filter your chart by moving to the filters tab if you want to segment the data to exclude certain information.
 For example if I only wanted to look at European countries I could filter out the United States, Australia and Canada.